 Moths – and caterpillars – have other things to do at night besides coming to lights or bait.
 And most moths, and many caterpillars, are more active at night than in the daytime.
 So another way to see them is to wander around with a light and look for them.

 Black light flashlights are a good tool for finding caterpillars.
-Many caterpillars glow in UV light, so when you shine it on a clump of bushes, the caterpillars stand out.
+Many caterpillars glow in UV light, so when you shine the light on a clump of plants or bushes, the caterpillars stand out.
 This is a sphinx caterpillar glowing in the UV light.

 This is the same caterpillar photographed with white lights.
 I usually use the blacklight flashlight to find the caterpillars, and then do my photographing with white lights.